aarongough/tdd_exercises/PITCHME.md

 ### Eureka moment
 <br>
-Think about the kind of code you write in console/repl when working on new code...
-Could that experimentation become test cases?
+Think about the kind of code we write in console/repl when working on new code...
+Could those experiments become test cases?
 <br>
 <br>
 Yes!